Pecan dulcey tartlet

 ✔40g flour

-Mix all the ingredients together, roll out between two sheets of greaseproof paper, place in the freezer for a few minutes then cut out circles the same diameter as your choux (two different sizes).
+Mix all the ingredients together, roll out between two sheets of greaseproof paper, place in the freezer for a few minutes then cut out circles the diameter of your choux.
 Return to the freezer while you prepare your choux.

 ✔60g water